KenKundert/proposed_nt_tests/README.rst

 **Line Terminations**  Newlines are replaced by line feed (LF) characters unless the newline is preceded by either \\r or \\n or both.
 The \\r is replaced by a carriage return (CR) and the \\n is replaced by a line feed (LF).
-In this the line termination characters can be specified explicitly on a per line basis.
+In this way the line termination characters can be specified explicitly on a per line basis.
 For example::

     key 1: this line ends with CR & LF\r\n